mantu-sharma2/Jira-ticket-create-view/README.md

-# Jira Ticket Manager - Modular Architecture
+# Jira Ticket Manager - Architecture

 A Flask-based application for creating Jira tickets from Excel files with a clean, modular architecture designed for scalability and maintainability.